franc136/2022_Cyclistic_Case_Study/README.md

 #### Most Popular Ride Durations by Member Type

-To further explore how long each group was riding the Cyclistic bikes, I broke ride times into minute and hour segments and sorted each member group's rides into these segments.
+To further explore how long each group was riding the Cyclistic bikes, I broke ride times into minute and hour segments and sorted each rider group's rides into these segments.
 Though both groups took the majority of their rides in the 5-15min time segment, member riders took considerably more rides under 5min than casual riders.

-This data was also sorted by bike type used by each member group.
+This data was also sorted by bike type used by each rider group.
 When compared, the member riders used a considerably larger amount of electric bikes versus the casual riders.

 ![Member rides by time segment](/Viz/Member_rides_by_min_segment.png)